pomerium/pomerium/docs/enterprise/concepts.md

 From there, the security team delegates management of child [Namespaces](#namespaces) to application teams, providing flexibility to self-manage their own application [Routes](#routes) and [Policies](#policies).

 For example, a developer group can be given control to determine who has access to their Namespace, and create or edit Routes within it.
-They can provide authentication to their WiP app without writing new authorization code.
+They can provide authentication and authorization to their WiP app without writing new authorization code.

 Meanwhile, the CFO is given [manager](#manager) permissions over the "Accounting" Namespace, and can set enforced or optional policies for the services within.

 ### RBAC for Enterprise Console Users